Welcome, If you wish to register for Cisco Hack to Secure Coding Challenge 2023, then we recommend you go through the information below.

 During the challenge

 All the work you submitted before losing the internet connection is saved on our servers.
-After the internet connectivity is resumed, you can log on to the challenge again (if it is not past the completion time) and resume answering the questions.
+After the internet connectivity is resumed, you can log on to the challenge again (if it is within the completion time) and resume answering the questions.
 The timer does not stop ticking when you are offline, and the challenge ends at the scheduled time.
-We advise you to use a backup internet connection in the worst-case scenario, as you can not retake or extend the duration once the given time is over.
+We suggest you use a backup internet connection in the worst-case scenario since you can't retake or extend the duration once the given time is over.

 The interface saves your answer automatically.
 If the challenge ended before you could submit it, the saved answer is automatically submitted to the challenge as the final answer.